 There is neither a test score “cut-off” requirement nor a GPA cut-off.
 The Summer Humanities Institute seeks students who demonstrate passion for and overall academic excellence in subjects related to the humanities.
 All application materials (such as work samples, written responses, test scores, teacher recommendations, etc.) are considered together.

-Is it OK for my parents to help me write my application?
+Is it okay for my parents to help me write my application?

-Because of the intensive, challenging nature of Summer Humanities Institute courses, it is important that the application reflect the interests and abilities of the student – not the parent – as accurately as possible.
-Therefore, all required work samples and responses to the application questions must be the student’s own work.
-While it is acceptable for parents to proof-read the student’s work to correct errors, parents should not write any part of the application for the student.
-Any misrepresentation in a student’s application materials is grounds to revoke an offer of admission to the program.
+No. Due to the intensive, challenging nature of our courses, it is important that the application reflect the interests and abilities of the applicant only—not the parent—as accurately as possible.
+Therefore, applicants complete all responses in the application on their own and parents only sign after reviewing the completed application.
+Any misrepresentation in application materials is grounds to revoke an offer of admission to our programs.

-I have not taken a standardized test.
-Can I still apply?
+I haven't taken a standardized test.
+May I still apply?

-The standardized test score requirement may be waived for those attending a school outside the US where testing is not available.
-If you attend school in the US but do not have test scores, you will need to provide a letter from your school on school letterhead attesting that there are no testing records for you, and that the school does not require tests.
+The standardized test score requirement may be waived for those attending a school outside the U.S. where testing is not available.
+If you attend school in the U.S. but do not have test scores, you will need to provide a letter from your school on school letterhead certifying that there are no testing records for you, and that the school does not require tests.

 I am an international student.
 Do I need to take the TOEFL or IELTS?

 Given that the Humanities Institute program requires strong reading, writing, and discussion skills, we seek students who can successfully engage in the course through active participation.
 Strong speaking and listening skills in particular are essential for success.
-Students whose native language is not English and those who attend schools where English is not the primary language of instruction are encouraged to provide English-language proficiency tests if they have them; however, they are not required.
+Students whose native language isn't English and those who attend schools where English is not the primary language of instruction are encouraged to provide English-language proficiency tests if they have them.
+However, they are not required.
 If additional information about an applicant's English language proficiency is needed, a member of the Admissions Committee will contact the applicant directly to schedule a brief interview via Skype or other web conferencing platform.

-I do not have a writing sample that fulfills the requirement.
+I don't have a writing sample that fulfills the requirement.
 What do I do?

 I am having trouble with the Online Application.
 Where can I go for assistance?

-The Summer Humanities Institute administrative team would be happy to assist you.
-Send an email to firstname.lastname@example.org or call 1-888-423-6040.
+The Summer Humanities Institute administrative team is happy to assist you.
+Send an email to email@example.com or call 1-650-721-9325.

 I submitted my Online Application and paid my application fee, but my Student Page still says that my application is incomplete.
 Why?

 A complete application consists of a submitted Online Application, a Teacher Recommendation, and receipt of payment for the application fee, if any.
-If your application is incomplete, It is possible that your teacher has not yet submitted a recommendation on your behalf.
-Contact your teacher, or check your account page to manage your recommendations.
+If your application is incomplete, it is possible that your teacher hasn't yet submitted a recommendation on your behalf.
+Contact your teacher or check your account page to manage your recommendations.

 I applied to the Summer Humanities Institute last year.
 When I open my application for this year, it is already populated with some information from last year.
 What do I do?

-This is an intentional feature of the online application system meant to streamline the application submission process for returning applicants and those applying to more than Stanford Pre-Collegiate program.
+This is an intentional feature of the Online Application system meant to streamline the submission process for returning applicants and those applying to more than one Stanford Pre-Collegiate program.
 Simply replace your uploaded documents with more up-to-date information, and update your responses to the application questions to reflect your current grade level and course preferences.
-You must add new requests for recommendations as these do not carry over from year to year.
+You must add new requests for recommendations as these don't carry over from year to year.

 How do I change or delete a recommender?

 - To Delete a Recommender: You cannot delete a recommender once they have been entered into the application system.
-Applicants may list up to 4 recommenders, so you may use one of the remaining spaces for your new recommender.
+Applicants may add a recommender as needed to the list.
 As long as one recommendation is received by the deadline, your application will be complete.

 How does my recommender get notified of my request?

-- In your online application, you will enter the recommender’s contact information.
-The teacher will receive an email with a link to the recommendation system.
-If they cannot locate the email, please first instruct them to search their spam folders for your name—it is not uncommon for the emails ended up there.
-If they are still unable to find the email, you can send a duplicate “reminder” email to them with the link on the recommendation page.
+- In your Online Application, you will enter the recommender’s contact information.
+Your teachers will receive an email with a link to the recommendation system.
+If they cannot locate the email, please first instruct them to search their spam folders for your name; it's not uncommon for the emails to end up there.

 - Please note that it is the applicant’s responsibility to monitor the status of their recommendations and assure that recommendations are received by the Summer Humanities Institute by the intended admissions deadline.

-How will I know when a recommendation has been submitted on my behalf?
+How will I know when a recommendation in support of my application has been received?

 An email will be sent to the student email address provided on the application when a recommendation has been received.